PatrickRWright/CopraRNA/README.md

 <a name="install" />
 # Installation

-In order to use CopraRNA you can either install it directly via conda or clone this github repository and install the dependencies individually.
+In order to use CopraRNA you can either [install it directly via conda](#instconda) or clone this github repository and install the dependencies individually.
+It is also possible to run CopraRNA [via a provided Docker container](#biocontainer).

 <br /><br />
 <a name="deps" />